-The idea here is that while people with certain kinds of disability might be thought to not be able to attain health in the sense that despite our very best efforts, limbs do not simply grow back and thus someone who is born with a congenital absence of a limb might be thought not to be able to attain health in the World Health Organisations sense.
+The idea expressed by the WHO seems to be that while people with certain kinds of disability might be thought to not be able to attain health in the sense that despite our very best efforts, limbs do not simply grow back and thus someone who is born with a congenital absence of a limb might be thought not to be able to attain health in the World Health Organisations sense.
 There are two different responses we could make to this.
 Firstly, the loss of a limb might be a difference rather than a disability and as such there is nothing to prevent a person without a limb (without perfect mobility - whatever that means - perfect vision) being in perfect health.
 Secondly, while a person might have a particular health issue (loss of a limb, astigmatism, short sightedness) health might be more or less attainable insofar as treatments are attainable.
-Either because of technological limitations (limbs don't grow back) or financial limitations (not all prostheses grow on trees).
+This is either because of technological limitations (limbs don't grow back) or financial limitations (not all prostheses grow on trees).